NYT Connections today – my hints and answers for May 11 (#700)

 My clues will help you solve the NYT's Connections puzzle today and keep that streak going

 A new NYT Connections puzzle appears at midnight each day for your time zone – which means that some people are always playing 'today's game' while others are playing 'yesterday's'.
-If you're looking for Saturday's puzzle instead then click here: NYT Connections hints and answers for Saturday, May 10 (game #699).
+If you're looking for Sunday's puzzle instead then click here: NYT Connections hints and answers for Sunday, May 11 (game #700).

 Good morning!
 Let's play Connections, the NYT's clever word game that challenges you to group answers in various categories.
 It can be tough, so read on if you need Connections hints.